lightningC00kie/mst_npp_projct/README.md

 ### Output:

 The program will output the minimum spanning tree as a list of edges and the weight of the minimum spanning tree.

----

-Feel free to modify and customize this documentation to suit your specific program and requirements.